jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   * __YML Pipeline name__: deploy
   * __Hook type__: Use default setting

-There should now be two piplines in list of pipelines; `build` and `deploy-production`.
-Next task, add the new pipeline, `deploy-production` to the workflow.
+There should now be two piplines in list of pipelines; build and deploy-production.
+Next task is to add the new pipeline, `deploy-production` to the workflow.
 Select the `+` button associated with to the build pipeline in the existing workflow.
 In the Execute pipeline drop-down list, select deploy-production.
 Then add this pipeline.

 <p align="center">
   <img src="/images/wercker/add_deploy_pipeline.jpg" alt="Add deploy pipeline" />